Recovering Preferences from Finite Data: Introduction

+This paper provides conditions that guarantee asymptotic, large-sample, nonparametric recoverability of preferences from binary choice data.
 We imagine an experimenter, Alice, offering a sequence of binary choice problems to a subject, Bob.
 For each choice problem, Bob is presented with a pair of alternatives and is asked to choose one (for example, alternatives could be lotteries over a collection of prizes).
-Alice wants to ensure that, if she observes Bob on sufficiently many choice problems, then she can recover his preference over the entire set of alternatives to an arbitrary degree of precision.
-In this paper, we provide general conditions under which finite choice data can be used to approximate a subject's ``true'' preference.
+Alice wants to ensure that, if she observes Bob on sufficiently many choice problems, then she can approximate his preference over the entire set of alternatives to an arbitrary degree of precision.
+We study when this approximation possible.
 The goal is to have conditions that are easy to check and apply broadly.

 Our approach is two-pronged.
 Our first model is anchored in the classical revealed preference tradition, whereby Alice seeks to rationalize the choice data exactly.
 The model is deterministic.
 Alice designs a fixed experiment, and hypothesizes that Bob chooses perfectly in accordance with his preference.
 Our second model is statistical.
 The selection of experiments is random, and Alice supposes that Bob's choices are either observed with some error, or made with error.
-In both models, we provide conditions for the underlying data-generating preference to be learned in the limit.
-These conditions concern the experimental design, and the preference environment being considered.
+In both models, we provide conditions for the underlying data-generating preference to be recovered in the limit as the available data grows large.
+These conditions concern both the experimental design and the preference environment being considered.

 The main substantive condition is the \emph{local strictness} of preferences, a property first described by \citet{border1994dynamic}.
 Local strictness generalizes the familiar notion of local nonsatiation.
 A locally strict preference means that whenever $x$ is at least as good as $y$, there are alternatives $x'$ and $y'$, near $x$ and $y$ respectively, and for which $x'$ is strictly better than $y'$.
-We prove that, together with technical conditions, local strictness ensures the convergence of any sequence of rationalizing preferences to the unique underlying preference governing the subject's choices as the number of observations grows.
+We prove that, together with technical conditions, local strictness ensures the convergence of any sequence of rationalizing preferences to the unique underlying preference governing the subject's choices as the number of observations goes to infinity.
 In the statistical model, we introduce an estimator based on minimizing the Kemeny distance to the observed choices.
 Again imposing local strictness, we prove that this estimator is consistent, and provide general convergence rates.